Visualising multiqubit correlatons using the Wigner function: Generating GHZ and W states

-The procedure for obtaining a W state adopts a similar strategy, though the setup is more involved.
+The approach for generating the W state adopts a similar strategy to the GHZ state, though the setup is more involved.
 Starting with the same two-photon state, photon 2 is now injected in two nested displaced Sagac loops, where the path in the first loop serves as the third qubit as before, while the role of the second loop is to introduce a polarization-dependent loss, as shown in Fig.~\ref{figure2}b.
-The action of this setup generates the state:
+The circuit generates the state:

-Measurements on the individual qubits are conducted the same way as for the GHZ state.
+Concerning our state measurement including our detection setups, spatial filtering is implemented by means of single-mode fibres with 5-nm spectral filters adopted.
+Measurements are conducted using a standard tomography approach where for the polarisation degree of freedom we measure the projectors associated with the Stokes parameters while, for the spatial mode, this corresponds to measuring the two outputs of the Sagnac interferometers with different relative phases between the clockwise and anticlockwise paths.
 For both states, we have collected a set of informationally complete measurements that allow us to reconstruct the expressions for the experimental density matrices $\rho_{\rm{GHZ}}$, and $\rho_{\rm{W}}$, respectively, as the output of a maximum likelihood routine.
-As a standard procedure, we then extract the expression of the respective Wigner functions based on these well-conditioned matrices: this avoids being affected by artefacts due a direct Radon transform.
-The experimental matrices are shown in Fig.~\ref{matrices}.
-A glance at the figures demonstrates that our experimental states suffer from unbalance in the populations, and from a lack of purity.
-However, it is hard to infer by visual inspection how the correlations among the qubits will be affected.
+The experimental matrices are shown in Fig.~\ref{figure2} c),d) and at a glance shows that our experimental states suffer from unbalance in the populations, and from a lack of purity.
+However, it is hard to easily determine by visual inspection the class of the state generated or how the correlations among the qubits will be affected.